Immigration Services will implement a new pricing structure effective 3/15/2025 - See the new Prices HERE

-An individual holding H-1B status is not legally authorized by the U.S. Department of Labor ("DOL") to "volunteer" their services in a position that is normally compensated in the U.S. The fact that the individual is not being paid does not matter to DOL when determining if the position is covered under the Fair Labor Standards Act.
-"Volunteering" in a position that is covered under a collective bargaining (union) agreement, such as but not limited to a teaching position at the University, is clearly not permitted and constitutes a violation of H-1B status.
+An individual holding H-1B status is not legally authorized by the U.S. Department of Labor ("DOL") to "volunteer" their services in a position that is typically compensated in the U.S. The fact that the individual is not being paid does not matter to DOL when determining if the position is covered under the Fair Labor Standards Act.
+"Volunteering" in a position covered under a collective bargaining (union) agreement, such as but not limited to a teaching position at the University, is not permitted and constitutes a violation of H-1B status.
 UBIS should be contacted if there is a question as to whether a particular proposed activity at the University will constitute "work" or will qualify as a true "volunteer" activity, which DOL associates with purely charitable motives.

 The processing of an H-1B Request Packet by UB Immigration Services (UBIS) involves the following steps:

-(3) revision of department support letters, requests for further evidence from department or employee and associated communications;
+(3) Revision of department support letters, requests for further evidence from department or employee and associated communications;

 (4) initiation of Public Access File;

-(5) preparation of Labor Condition Application(s);
+(5) preparation of Labor Condition Application(s)(LCA);

-(6) filing of LCA(s) following compliance with LCA posting and DOL mandated notice procedures;
+(6) filing of LCA(s) following compliance with LCA posting and DOL-mandated notice procedures;

 (8) finalization of Public Access File;